Accio/AMIDD/docs/archive/README-2022.md

-Welcome to the website for *Applied Mathematics and Informatics In Drug Discovery* (AMIDD), the course series running at the Department of Mathematics and Informatics, University of Basel in the fall semester 2023.
+Welcome to the website for *Applied Mathematics and Informatics In Drug Discovery* (AMIDD), the course series running at the Department of Mathematics and Informatics, University of Basel in the fall semester 2022.

-The course series introduces interdisciplinary research in drug discovery with mathematics as the language and computation as the tool.
+The course series introduces interdisciplinary research in drug discovery with mathematics as the language and informatics as the tool.
 We have a diverse and lively class room that learn together and from each other: every year about two third students of the class study mathematics or computer science, while other students study physics, chemistry, (computational) biology, pharmacy, and other